MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 - Don't know all the procedures needed.
 - Can't pass much time with his family due to the amount of work.
-- have enough to search for every instance needed.
+- Has enough to search for every instance needed.

 **Goals**: